Pauwlo/Bro/Install/README.md

 ### Certificates

-Install personnal/professionnal certificates, if any.
+Install personal/professional certificates, if any.

-Store location : **Local Machine**
+Store location: **Local Machine**

 Place all certificates in the following store: **Trusted Root Certification Authorities**